OpenSecuritySummit/oss2018/content/faq/Attendee-Information.md

 All criticism during the Open Security Summit must be directed at the topics of your working session.
 Personal criticisms will derail conversations and undermine the collaborative atmosphere; this will not be tolerated.

-### Offer supporting documents for value judgments
+### Offer Supporting Documents for Value Judgments

 When offering a value judgment (such as that idea does not work/is bad/is the best) you must offer proof or supporting documentation for your opinion and keep your point constructive to the conversation as a whole.